JoseRZapata/demo-data-science-template/README.md

 > [!WARNING]
 > 🚧 Work in progress 🚧, This is a demo project, It is only for educational purposes.

+## Install the proyect

+In Linux / MAC OS

+1. Install [UV](https://docs.astral.sh/uv/) to manage python dependencies and environments
+2. clone repository
+3. In the root of the proyect only run: `uv sync` that commands creates en environment
+4. activate the environment `source .venv/bin/activate`

 ## 🗃️ Project structure

 ```bash